carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/decisions.md

 ---

 In **Utility Intelligence**, each decision has:
-- A list of **Target Filter**s: They are used to filter the Targets for this Decision.
+- A list of **Target Filters**: They are used to filter the Targets for this Decision.
-- A list of **Consideration**s: They are used to calculate the score of this Decision.
+- A list of **Considerations**: They are used to calculate the score of this Decision.
-- A list of **Action**s: These Actions will be executed by the Agent if this Decision is chosen.
+- A list of **Actions**: These Actions will be executed by the Agent if this Decision is chosen.

 # How do Decisions work?